Comparison

 What is the worst-case failure of building it ourselves?

 Inconsistency across access paths.
-A rule enforced on REST search but missed on GraphQL search is the canonical bug, and it tends to surface in production.
-Fire Arrow's model evaluates rules in a single layer that all access paths flow through.
+A rule enforced on the REST search endpoint but missed on the GraphQL resolver, the bulk export, or the analytics view is the canonical bug, and it tends to surface in production.
+The risk is independent of the storage choice; it grows with the number of access paths and the number of roles.
+Fire Arrow evaluates rules in a single layer that every access path flows through.

 Can we adopt Fire Arrow's rules incrementally?